-Your family will absolutely adore this pumpkin roll!
-It has super silky, delicious, cream cheese frosting.
+Your family will absolutely adore this pumpkin roll with cream cheese frosting!
+It has super silky, delicious, cream cheese frosting in the middle.
 What more could you ask for?
 It's the perfect addition to the Thanksgiving dessert table.

-I brought this to a friendsgiving get together a few years back and not a slice was left.
+I brought this to a friendsgiving get together a few years back and the serving plate was cleaned.

-Pumpkin snickerdoodles and pumpkin cake cookies would be another really great option for a friendsgiving or Thanksgiving gathering.
+Pumpkin snickerdoodles and apple cobbler would be another really great option for a friendsgiving or Thanksgiving gathering.
 But the best accompaniment to a pumpkin roll for Thanksgiving is pumpkin cheesecake!

 This pumpkin roll all starts with a spiced pumpkin cake.
 It's super soft and has the perfect amount of bounce to it.
 Yes, cakes have bounce, like when you poke it and it springs back.
 That's a moist cake!

 The key to a really good roll cake is to beat the eggs until they get thick and foamy.
 It's a different approach to making a cake than most people are used to but I promise you it is really easy to prepare.

 Here is a quick rundown all the ingredients you will need to make your pumpkin roll.
 Make sure to see the full recipe at the bottom of the post for amounts and instructions.

 - white sugar

 - pumpkin puree - this is plain pumpkin puree, make sure not to purchase pumpkin pie filling